liampshaw/beta-lactamases/README.md

 # Beta-lactamase gene evolution

+**WARNING: This repo is a work-in-progress and is not set-up with wider use in mind.
+Use with caution.**

-Repository of scripts and data for analysis of the genomic contexts of clinically important beta-lactamases genes from twelve major enzyme families.
+Repository of scripts and data for analysis of the genomic contexts of clinically important beta-lactamases genes.

 ## Preparation

-*Warning.* This repo is a work-in-progress and not currently set-up with wider use in mind.

 Using CARD prevalence data, we obtain sequences containing beta-lactamases from twelve clinically important beta-lactamase families (`beta-lactamases.txt`) and analyse the surrounding regions of genes using [pangraph](https://github.com/neherlab/pangraph/).